Looney Tunes and Merrie Melodies filmography

-This is a listing of the shorts, feature films, television programs, and television specials in the Looney Tunes and Merrie Melodies cartoon series, extending from 1929 through the present day.
-Altogether, 1,002 animated shorts alone were released under the Looney Tunes and Merrie Melodies banners from the 1930s through the 1960s (1000 official and 2 cut downs).
+This is a list of the shorts, feature films, television programs, and television specials in the Looney Tunes and Merrie Melodies cartoon series, extending from 1929 (pilot) through the present day.
+Altogether, 1,014 animated shorts alone were released under the Looney Tunes and Merrie Melodies banners from the 1930s to 2014 (998 official (1930–1969), 2 cut downs (1965), and 17 revival shorts (1987–2014)).
 From the beginning to the present day, 1,041 theatrical shorts have been created.

-1920s–1930s
+1930s

-A total of 271 shorts were produced and released during the 1930s.
+A total of 271 shorts were produced and theatrically released under the Looney Tunes and Merrie Melodies banners during the 1930s.
 Additionally at least one short was produced in the 1930s, but never publicly released in theaters.
-A private Warner Bros end-of-year blooper reel with animated sequences featuring Porky Pig was included.
-This reel was never screened in theaters.
+A private Warner Bros. end-of-year blooper reel with animated sequences featuring Porky Pig was included.